Cherednik and Hecke algebras of varieties with a finite group action: Cherednik algebras of analytic varieties and Hecke algebras

-\begin{proof} We have an obvious surjective map $\phi: \pi_1(X'/G,x)\to \pi_1^{\rm orb}(X/G,x)$ induced by the embedding $X'\to X$.
-The kernel of this map obviously contains elements $T^{n_Y}$, $T\in C_Y$.
-The fact that the kernel is generated by these elements follows from the Seifert-van Kampen theorem. \end{proof}
+\begin{proof} We have a natural surjective map $\theta: \pi_1(X'/G,x)\to \pi_1^{\rm orb}(X/G,x)$ induced by the embedding $X'\to X$.
+The kernel of this map obviously contains the elements $T^{n_Y}$, $T\in C_Y$.
+The fact that the kernel is generated by (conjugates of) these elements follows from the Seifert-van Kampen theorem. \end{proof}

-\subsection{The Hecke algebra of $X/G$}
+\subsection{The Hecke algebra of $X,G$}

 For any conjugacy class of hypersurfaces $Y$ such that $(Y,g)\in S$ we introduce formal parameters $\tau_{1Y},...,\tau_{n_YY}$.
 The entire collection of these parameters will be denoted by $\tau$.